Paid Time Off Employer Comparisons

 The study also found that the "most common categories of leave under a traditional system are vacation (98 percent of employers), jury duty (90 percent of employers), bereavement (89 percent of employers), sick leave (87 percent of employers) and paid holidays (83 percent of employers)."
 They also found that both groups of employers offer around 9 paid holidays a year.

-Traditional paid time off plans offer a marginally greater average number of paid holidays in a year (nine) versus PTO bank-type plans at 8.7.
+Traditional paid time off plans offers a marginally greater average number of paid holidays in a year (nine) versus PTO bank-type plans at 8.7.
 Overall, paid holiday leave is most common for secular holidays.

 Paid Holidays Are Voluntary by Employers